Skip to content

 • Keep Repo Clean

-Before any commit, staged .ts, .vue, .js and .css files will be checked by the associated linter.
+Before any commit, the associated linter will check the staged .ts, .vue, .js, and .css files.
 If any of these checks fail (process exits with non-zero code), the commit will be aborted.
-So you have first to cleanup your code and your repository never receive ugly code.
+Therefore, you must first clean up your code so that your repository never receives ugly code.

 • Remove Debugging Statements

-Whenever you want to output some debugging messages to the console just use console.debug().
-These statements will be removed if you compile for production.
+Use console.debug() whenever you want to output debugging messages to the console.
+These statements will be removed when you compile for production.

-1. Till version 3 images and other assets was not copied into the own directory assets.
-Instead they was copied into the dist directory directly.
+1. Until version 3, images and other assets were not copied into the directory assets.
+Instead, they were copied directly into the dist directory.

-2. Till version 3 the configuration files of the manifest and the favicons was placed in the directory dist (favicon.png and manifest.webmanifest).
+2. Until version 3 the configuration files of the manifest and the favicons were placed in the directory dist (favicon.png and manifest.webmanifest).